taeruh/pauli_tracker/README.md

 structures fitted to the problem you want to solve.

-However, we also have [Python package] that wraps the basic functionality for easy use from Python, and a [C wrapper] exporting partially exporting the API in form of a compiled C library.
-Note that both wrappers might randomly miss some important functionality because we just forgot to wrap it.
+However, we also have [Python package] that wraps the basic functionality for easy use from Python.
+Note that this wrapper might randomly miss some important functionality because we just forgot to wrap it.
 In that case, please open an issue or a pull request if you need it.

 ## Examples